JiMcNulty/FDC/README.md

 1. Research different bed temps to see if there is a difference in the way things scale
    1. Implement multi bed temp support if needed
 2. Generate non-linear equation to produce more points below and above captured temps
+3. Save results to disk for every new mesh
+   1. Currently, only saves at the end

 ## Want to understand more?
 Check out the following repositories: